 Again, dependant on your goals and how your pregnancy or recovery is going, it’s good to aim for a mix of both cardio (light impact cardio is best for pregnancy and at least the first four months postnatal) and resistance (body weight, free weights or resistant machines) to help build strength, tone and stabilize.

 What movements are best?

-When we’re talking about pregnancy and postnatal you definitely want to be focusing on your core (all levels of your core, not just superficial abs), pelvic floor and glutes!
+When we’re talking about pregnancy and postnatal you definitely want to be focusing on your core (all levels of your core, not just superficial abs), pelvic floor and glutes.
 As well as movements that will help improve your posture, for example, rows and band pull opens.
-It’s not just about the exercise and strengthening, its also about stretching and relaxing overtight muscles, as too tight muscles can cause pain and imbalances in the body.
+It’s not only about exercise and strengthening, its also about stretching and relaxing overtight muscles, as too tight muscles can cause pain and imbalances in the body.

 Always ask, what’s the point of this exercise, workout or training program?

 There have been so many online and free workouts over the last year, which is great for accessibility but isn’t great as there is no standard or regulation for this.
 Not everyone is quailed, teaches form or even has the correct form themselves.
 99% of these aren’t suitable or considered for the pregnancy and postnatal period.
 Please make sure your teacher is aware of your pregnancy or stage of postnatal recovery, so it’s safe and effective for you!
 We’re all here to get stronger and fitter without injury or setbacks.

 A good workout and training program considers what you’d like to achieve, where you’re at and what you can do.
 Making every single exercise and rep count.
 No one has time to waste time on poorly programmed plans or energy to spend on an exercise that isn’t going to get them closer to their goals.